Marneuli Municipality

-Location
+Geography

 Marneuli Municipality is situated in south-east part of country near to border with Azerbaijan and Armenia.
 The size of the municipality is 935 km2.
 Most part of its territory is located in Marneuli lowland (between 350 and 600 meters above sea level).
 The highest point is Garadagh mountain (1416 m.).

-Geography and Climate

 Marneuli municipality is located in the eastern part of Kvemo Kartli.
 Its administrative center is the city of Marneuli.
 Marneuli borders Bolnisi Municipality to the west, Tetritskaro Municipality to the north, Gardabani Municipality to the northeast, Azerbaijan and Armenia to the south.
 The central part of the municipality is surrounded by the accumulated plains of Marneuli.
 The Iaghluji highland forms the geographic northern boundary of the municipality, while the southern geographic boundary is shaped by the Babakari Ridge.
 The area of the municipality is characterized by a river network that flows from west to east into the Mtkvari bassin.
 The river Mtkvari flows along the eastern border of Marneuli.
 Other main rivers through the municipality are the Khrami and Algeti which join the Mtkvari river near the Azerbaijan border.

+Climate

 Flora and fauna in Marneuli are diverse.
 In the area beard grass, thorny steppe, sparse, floodplain and semi-desert vegetation are common.
 Widespread medlar, sea buckthorn, maple, Georgian oak, blackthorn, etc. In the forests are inhabited badgers, wild boars, white breasted marten and others.
 In Marneuli almost everywhere can be found reed cat, rabbits, wolves and others.
 Ornithofauna is also abundant in the region, where you will find pheasants, partridge, partridge, skylark and many other birds.
 In the Marneuli municipality there is moderately dry subtropical warm steppe climate, with hot summers and mild cold winters.
 The average annual temperature is 12 °C, 0-0.3 °C in January and 24 °C in July.